 This handicap-accessible trail meanders through wetland habitats surrounded by hardwood forest interspersed with pines.
 Two large ponds are home to nesting wood duck and are patrolled by resident green and great blue herons.
-Nesting species include common yellowthroat, red-winged blackbird, blue-gray gnatcatcher, and occasionally, blue-winged warbler.
+Nesting species include common yellowthroat, red-winged blackbird, blue-gray gnatcatcher, cedar waxwing, American goldfinch, and occasionally, blue-winged warbler.
 In migration, look for migrants such as wood thrush and scarlet tanager.
 Sparrow diversity can include resident song sparrow, and in the winter, swamp, white-throated, and American tree sparrows as well.
-Blooming ironweed, rudbeckia, and jewelweed line the fields surrounding the ponds.
-Look for eastern tiger, pipevine, and spicebush swallowtails, Zabulon skipper, and many other colorful butterflies.
+Blooming ironweed, rudbeckia, cardinal flower, Robin’s plantain daisies, yarrow, milkweed, and jewelweed line the fields surrounding the ponds and attract ruby-throated hummingbirds.
+Look for eastern tiger, pipevine, and spicebush swallowtails, Zabulon skipper, Monarch, and many other colorful butterflies.
 Black rat snakes can be found slithering from the forest’s edge, sometimes basking in the sun along pond banks.
 Also, look for pickerel and green frogs near the water’s edge.
 Salamanders, such as northern dusky and red-backed, are common as well.

 Physical Address: 2735 Little Calf Pasture Hwy, Augusta Springs, VA 24411